 This land was associated in the minds of the peasantry with traditions of Edenic happiness and beauty.
-Miss Eleanor C. Donnelly, of Philadelphia, has referred to it in her poem, "The Sleeper's Sail," where the starving boy dreams of the pleasant and plentiful land:
+Miss Eleanor C. Donnelly, of Philadelphia, has referred to it in her poem, "The

+Sleeper's Sail," where the starving boy dreams of the pleasant and plentiful land:

-"'Mother, I've been on the cliffs out yonder, Straining my eyes o'er the breakers free To the lovely spot where the sun was setting, Setting and sinking into the sea.
+"Mother, I've been on the cliffs out yonder, Straining my eyes o'er the breakers freeTo the lovely spot where the sun was setting, Setting and sinking into the sea.

-"The full sky was of the fairest colors Pink and purple and paly green, With great soft masses of gray and amber, And great bright rifts of gold between.
+"The sky was full of the fairest colors Pink and purple and paly green,With great soft masses of gray and amber, And great bright rifts of gold between.

-"And all the birds that way were flying, Heron and overhead. curlew With а mighty eagle westward floating, Every plume in their pinions red.
+"And all the birds that way were flying, Heron and curlew overhead,With a mighty eagle westward floating, Every plume in their pinions red.

-"And then saw it, the fairy city, Far o'er away the waters deep; Towers and castles and chapels glowing Like blesséd dreams that we see in sleep.
+"And then I saw it, the fairy city, Far away o'er the waters deep;Towers and castles and chapels glowing Like blesséd dreams that we see in sleep.

-"What its 'Be still, acushla name?'
-(Thy hair is wet with the mists. my boy); Thou hast looked perchance on the Tir-na-n'oge, Land of eternal youth and joy!
+"What is its name?'
+'Be still, acushla (Thy hair is wet with the mists, my boy);Thou hast looked perchance on the Tir-na-n'oge, Land of eternal youth and joy!

-"Out of the sea, when the sun is setting, lt rises, golden and fair to view; No trace of ruin, change or of sorrow, No sign of age where all is new.
+"Out of the sea, when the sun is setting, It rises, golden and fair to view; No trace of ruin, or change of sorrow, No sign of age where all is new.

-"Forever blooming, sunny, forever Nor cloud frost can touch spot, the happy people are ever roaming, The bitter pangs of the past forgot.'
+"Forever sunny, forever blooming, Nor cloud nor frost can touch that spot,Where the happy people are ever roaming, The bitter pangs of the past forgot.'